AhmedEweed/Weather-Trends/README.md

 # Weather Trends

-Exploring the temperature changes in world's cities
-like Berlin, Cairo, London and New york
-along a period of 200 years
+Explore Weather and Temperature changes around the world over a period of 200 years
-and comparing them to global temperature rate

-# Used Technologies

-* SQL: for querying data out of the database
-* MS Excel: for implemeting moving averages on data
-* Google Sheets: for visualizing the relations
-and delivering charts

-# Other Information
+## Getting Started

+To get a copy of the project, just clone the repository and download it to a local directory then open `Explore Weather Trends.pdf` with any pdf reader for example Adope or Document Viewer

+you can then see my report
+and the results and plots I made on the dataset

+### Prerequisites

+you should have a pdf file viewer on your system

+## Authors

+* **Ahmed Eweed** - *Initial work* - [AhmedEweed](https://github.com/AhmedEweed)

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Hat tip to anyone whose code was used

-Part of Udacity's Data Analyst Nanodegree
+* This Project is part of Udacity's Data Analyst Nanodegree